jaymolinaro3-glitch/sparringpartner/README.md

 ```
 { "sub": 1 }
 ```
-"sub" is treated as the server-side identity for user 1 (Atlas)
+'sub' is treated as the server-side identity for user 1 (Atlas)

 Vulnerable Endpoint
 	- GET /users_token/<id>